-The Northern Powergrid Group is committed to proper business conduct and, in common with MidAmerican Energy Holdings Company ("MidAmerican"), a parent company of the Company, has adopted a code of business ethics that emphasises the requirement for all staff to manage their activities to achieve the highest level of ethical conduct.
-A "speaking up" policy is in place so that staff are able to raise any instances of unethical acts, malpractice or impropriety.
+The Company is committed to proper business conduct and, in common with MidAmerican Energy Holdings Company ("MidAmerican"), its parent company, has adopted a code of business ethics that emphasises the requirement for all staff to manage their activities to achieve the highest level of ethical conduct.
+A "speaking up" policy is in place so that members of staff are able to raise any instances of unethical acts, malpractice or impropriety.
 An additional process is also available to all staff via an international, anonymous help line operated by an independent company.